Are you feeling frustrated and defeated in your efforts to lose the baby weight?

 - Just Move!- Finding time to exercise as a new mom can feel almost impossible.
 However, remember that exercise doesn’t have to be perfect to be effective.
 Finding 10 minute pockets of time to move your body during the day can help you shed those last couple pounds of baby weight.

 4. You Aren’t Organized

-Having time, energy and even motivation requires your to be organized.
+Having time, energy and even motivation to lose weight requires organization.

-Not just with your schedule but with you house in general.
+Not just with your schedule but with your house in general.

 Or if your house is covered in toys, the chances of you having motivation are much more slim.

 Getting organized, decluttering and living a more simple life has a direct impact on your weight loss success.

 - Declutter– Getting rid of clutter can actually help you lose weight.